Become a Mentor

 Teach with the Challenge

-The Biomimicry Global Design Challenge offers high school and university educators an exciting platform for teaching biomimicry.
+The Biomimicry Global Design Challenge offers university educators an exciting platform for teaching biomimicry.

 What does the challenge offer educators and their students?